developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/license/index.md

 Device Tracker supports the transfer of licenses from one device to another by returning the active license to the license pool and reallocating it to a new device.
 The active license can be released from the device by [decommissioning the device](../use/#decommissionrecommissiondevice) or by [deleting the device](../setup/#deletedevice).
 After the device is decommissioned or deleted, a message appears indicating the device it not licensed.
 To license the new device, after it communicates with the Device Tracker server it is allocated with the newly released license.
 The new license allocation is reflected in the <a href="../setup/#webportal">Device Tracker web portal</a>.

-## License Renewal
+## Automatic License Renewal

-**After reaching the expiration date,** the license is automatically de-allocated from the device and a message is displayed on the device indicating the license has expired.
-If there are any available licenses, the Device Tracker server automatically allocates a license to the device for continued, uninterrupted operation.
-If multiple licenses are available with different expiration dates, the license with the earlier expiration date is allocated first.
+After reaching the expiration date, the license is automatically deallocated from the device and a message is displayed on the device indicating the license has expired.
+If any licenses are available, the Device Tracker server automatically allocates a license to the device for continued, uninterrupted operation.
 The newly allocated license is reflected in the <a href="../setup/#webportal">Device Tracker web portal</a>.

+## Recommission Devices

-<p><b>For devices being <a href="../use/#recommissionadevice">recommissioned</a></b> to place back into the active device pool, if a license is available, the server allocates a license to the device.
-If multiple licenses are available with different expiration dates, the license with the earlier expiration date is allocated first.
+<p>For devices being <a href="../use/#recommissionadevice">recommissioned</a> to place back into service as an active device, if a license is available, the server allocates a license to the device.
 After the device is licensed, Device Tracker is operational on the device and the allocated license is reflected in the <a href="../setup/#webportal">Device Tracker web portal</a>.
-If no licenses are available, it remains in the decommissioned state and a <a  href="../use/#addeditanote">note</a> is automatically added indicating there is no license available. </p>
+If a license is not available, the device remains in the decommissioned state and a <a  href="../use/#addeditanote">note</a> is automatically added indicating there is no license available. </p>

 ## License Removal